 The Tuileries is one of my favorite places to enjoy early spring blooms in Paris.
 Starting in late-February, the pink magnolia trees begin to flower and set off spring in the Tuileries.

-In March, leaves start to return to all of the trees and perfectly manicured shrubs and bushes in the French formal garden.
+In late March the first leaves start to return to all of the trees and perfectly manicured shrubs and bushes in the French formal garden.

 In April, the flower beds and entire garden come alive.
-The beds are filled with bright beautiful flowers.
-There’s also a second wave of pink trees with the Judas Tree that blooms around mid-April.
+Each bed filled to the brim with bright beautiful flowers that change seasonally according to different inspirations in the Musée du Louvre.
+There’s also a second wave of pink trees with the Judas Trees that bloom around mid-April.
 From April into the summer and fall the flower beds remain with gorgeous flowers that change with the seasons.

-Last spring, I walked through the Tuileries just before it closed for the night.
+In spring 2019, I walked through the Tuileries just before it closed for the night.
 It was like having the entire garden to myself.
-I imagine that it probably looks similar today, except without the iconic green chairs.
-The chairs are likely stacked up somewhere, waiting for the day when Parisians and visitors alike can return to enjoy this wonderful haven in the middle of the Paris.
+In spring 2020 I imagined that it probably looks similar today, except without the iconic green chairs.
+The chairs were likely stacked up, waiting for the day when Parisians and visitors alike could return to enjoy this wonderful haven in the middle of the Paris.